Our Territorial Acknowledgement

-We would also like to acknowledge that this land was built on the backs of Black people who were stolen from their own homelands and who continue to be brutalized, beaten, and murdered under this colonial and white supremacist system.
+We would also like to acknowledge that this land was built on the backs of Black people who were stolen from their own homelands and who continue to be brutalized, beaten, and murdered under this colonial system.
 May this remind us all how vital and urgent Anti-racism work is in our daily lives, communities and in our culture as Filipino people.

 Resources to support our learning of Anti-Indigineity and solidarity building with Indigenous communities:

 - Find out whose Indigenous Land you are on at https://native-land.ca/

 - Building allyship with Indigenous Communities.
 Here's a page of resources courtesy of Living Hyphen.

 - Build your knowledge on the realities of Indigenous Peoples of the Philippines through this wealth of resources via IKAT Voices' website.

 - Read this report by the National Inquiry into Missing and Murdered Indigenous Women and Girls.